October 10, 2014Optimizing server for APC, and PHP.

 Background to what is SSHFS-MUX:

-SSHFS-MUX is an extention of SSHFS (SSH Filesystem)(link is external), it is able to mount many remote hosts to a local mountpoint at the same time over SSH channels.
+SSHFS-MUX is an extension of SSHFS (SSH Filesystem)(link is external), it can mount many remote hosts to a local mount point at the same time over SSH channels.

-Although the functionality of SSHFS-MUX can be also implementated by SSHFS and UnionFS combination, SSHFS-MUX has advantages over them on:
+Although the functionality of SSHFS-MUX can be also implemented by SSHFS and UnionFS combination, SSHFS-MUX has advantages over them on: